 Can you hold your baby too much?
 How much holding does a newborn need?
 Can you do it too much?
-Do you have to hold your baby if it cries?
+Do new parents have to hold their baby if it cries?

 Can you hold a newborn too much?